orangeandbronze/training-website/_posts/training-tracks/2018-06-19-enterprise-architect.markdown

 title:              Enterprise Architect Track
 title_seo:          Software Training Philippines
 titles:             O&B Enterprise Architect Track
-course_count:       3 courses
+course_count:       4 courses
 course_duration:    3 weeks
 desc:               "Software Training Philippines | This track is designed to prepare senior software developers to assume the role of enterprise application architect, introducing him or her to the heuristics of designing and leading a software project for enterprise software projects."
-short_description:  Software Training Philippines | This track is designed to prepare senior software developers to assume the role of enterprise application architect, introducing him or her to the heuristics of designing and leading a software project for enterprise software projects.
+short_description:  This track is designed to prepare senior software developers to assume the role of enterprise application architect, introducing him or her to the heuristics of designing and leading a software project for enterprise software projects.
 The heart of the course is the Enterprise Design Patterns course, a class that tackles known approaches to designing business applications.
 photo:              "https://university.orangeandbronze.com/assets/img/EnterpriseArchitectTrack-FBLinkPostPhoto.png"
 image:              assets/img/img-trainingcard-4.jpg
 alt:                An Orange & Bronze employee writing his design for software project on whiteboard. | Enterprise Architect Track | Software Training Philippines